Skip to main content

 Bosch associate Kajetan Fritz at his workplace with PC and notebooks

-Kajetan Fritz, software architect at Bosch Energy and Building Solutions
+Kajetan Fritz, Custom Tailor and software architect at Bosch Energy and Building Solutions

 YouTube